amandin88/Twitter-Home---clone/README.md

   - Is not responsive yet
   - Float menus are not implemented yet

-I may update and finish it when I have time.
+I may update to optimize the code and finish it when I have time.